py-smart-gardena/py-smart-gardena/README.md

 Here are the links if you want to show your support :
 <span class="badge-paypal"><a href="https://paypal.me/grmklein" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="PayPal donate button" /></a></span>

+## Supported devices

+For now, only few devices are supported.
+I may add new ones in the future :
+* Gateway
+* Smart Mower (not tested)
+* Smart water control
+* Smart sensor

 ## Installation

 ```sh